 In 1967, Royal and his staff recruited a local star named Don Baylor, who was also a gifted baseball and basketball player.
 He grew up in west Austin, knowing that downtown there were separate water fountains for blacks and whites, had integrated his junior high school, and dreamed of breaking the color barrier at Texas.

 Baylor wanted to play all three sports, something universities like Stanford, Oklahoma and Texas Western would allow.
 Royal wanted him to play only football.
 Baylor would not say that Royal and Texas made a halfhearted attempt to lure him, but he said they were relieved when the Baltimore Orioles drafted him.

-"The Southwest Conference and U.T. was not ready to break the color barrier," said Baylor, who had a distinguished 19-year major league career and later managed the Colorado Rockies and the Chicago Cubs.
+"The Southwest Conference and U.T. were not ready to break the color barrier," said Baylor, who had a distinguished 19-year major league career and later managed the Colorado Rockies and the Chicago Cubs.
 "The Orioles took the pressure off Texas."

 In the fall of 1968, Royal believed he had found the right young man to integrate his team in Julius Whittier.
 The previous season, a black student named E. A. Curry walked on and made the freshman team, but he struggled academically and quit.
 Royal's first black scholarship player in 1968, Leon O'Neal, stayed for only one year.

 Royal believed Whittier had the will and the preparation to remain for four years.
 Whittier had been a star at an integrated high school in San Antonio.
 His father, Oncy, was a doctor.
 His mother, Loraine, was a schoolteacher and community activist who had led protests against a local grocery chain that prohibited black women from becoming cashiers.